 Record A Simultaneous Dry Signal with DI Box

-I like to split my signal so that I have the guitar amp sound as well as a completely dry sound coming straight from a DI box.
-The dry signal lets me take a completely unaffected sound and allows to reprocess or re-amp the sound after recording, using my DAW.
+I like to split my signal so that I have the guitar amp sound as well as a completely dry and clean guitar sound coming straight from a DI box.
+The clean signal lets me take a completely unaffected sound, essentially without any guitar tone, and allows me to reprocess or re-amp the sound after recording, using my DAW.

 With the DI signal, I usually add effects and run it through different plugins and digital amplifiers for a variety of sounds afterward.